 - Condition – Specify that a flow performs one or more tasks only if a particular condition is true.

-- The ability to send file attachments (such as uploaded files and generated documents) through Microsoft Power Automate is only available to organizations on our Pro, Team, and Enterprise plans.
+The ability to send file attachments (such as uploaded files and generated documents) through Microsoft Power Automate is only available to organizations on our Pro, Team, and Enterprise plans.
+Power Automate restricts the total size of file attachments to 50MB.
+Select your documents from the list of Dynamic content:

 You cannot target field list data that is nested inside another list.
 For example, you cannot target data from a repeating section inside of another repeating section, or a file upload field inside of a repeating section.